weiran-sun/weiran-sun.github.io/index.md

 ### News

-- <i> **Recruiting** </i>: I am seeking graudate students with a strong background in PDE analysis to work with me and Prof. Wuyang Chen on the formalization of PDEs.
+- <i> **Recruiting** </i>: Prof. Wuyang Chen and myself are seeking graudate students with a strong background in PDE analysis to work with us on the formalization of PDEs.

+- <i> **Our PDE Formalization Page Is Now Live!** Click on "Formalization" tab to check it out.
+We closely follow the textbook

+Partial Differential Equations: A First Course, R. Choksi, AMS, 2022.

 - <i>Just accepted (Oct 2025) </i>: